Diabetes can’t be explained as well as most of us would like it to be.

 - Having a history of cardiovascular disease;

-- Having high levels of fats, having high blood pressure, and a low HDL good cholesterol;
+- Having high levels of fats, high blood pressure, and a low HDL good cholesterol;

 - Polycystic ovarian syndrome or depression;

 - A family history of gestational diabetes.

 Moreover, one’s chances of developing diabetes become higher the more the personages.
 After 45 they are particularly high, and especially if other risk factors are involved.

 Can Diabetes Run in The Family Without Being Genetic?

 First of all, it is rather hard to determine whether diabetes that runs in the family is genetic or not.

 And this is because certain types of behavior also run in the family.

 Take, for example, the fact that many families eat together.